voop-lv/aikar-idb/README.md

 IDB is licensed [MIT](https://tldrlegal.com/license/mit-license).
 See [LICENSE](LICENSE)

+## Building project

+To other to build the jar file of this project you much run this command `gradle clean shadowJar` and then locate the jar in `core/build/libs`

 ## Repo
 This repo is available on a public maven repo server
 ### Gradle